Frequency-domain approach to self-force in hyperbolic scattering: Frequency-domain results

 \subsection{Zeros in the spectrum}

-Another notable feature in Fig.~\ref{fig:Cminus_examples} are locations where $|C_{\lmw}^-|$ drops sharply, assumed to vanish.
+Another notable feature in Fig.~\ref{fig:Cminus_examples} are locations where $|C_{\lmw}^-|$ drops sharply, becoming very small.
 These points correspond to frequencies at which both the real and imaginary parts of $C_{\lmw}^-$ appear to vanish simultaneously.
-Individual zeros of the real and imaginary parts are expected, but it is not clear what physical or mathematical mechanism is responsible for simultaneous zeros.
+Individual zeros of the real and imaginary parts are expected, but it is not a priori clear what physical or mathematical mechanism is responsible for simultaneous zeros.
 Features suggestive of these zeroes have previously been observed in discrete spectra (see e.g. Fig. 1 in Ref.~\cite{vandeMeent2016}), but we are not aware of any any proposed explanations.

 One possible explanation for this phenomenon comes from considering the behaviour of the homogeneous solutions $\psi_{\lw}^{\pm}$ at low frequency.
 As described in Section~\ref{sec:homsols}, boundary conditions for $\psi_{\lw}^-$ are specified near the horizon and then integrated outwards.
 For sufficiently small frequencies, there is a region $r \lesssim \omega^{-1}$ where the potential term in Eq.~\eqref{eq:ScalarEOMFD_hom} dominates over the $\omega^2$ term, and $\psi_{\lw}^-$ behaves like a static solution, quickly approaching a (complex-valued) multiple of the polynomially growing real-valued solution $\psi_{\ell,\omega=0}^-$.
 Likewise, boundary data for $\psi_{\lw}^+$ is specified in the large-$r$ wave-zone, and it generically becomes proportional to the real-valued $\psi_{\ell,\omega=0}^+$ as we move inwards into the potential-dominated region.